tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/iOS SDK/快速入门_intl.md

 ### 4. Enter a room
 When you enter a room with the generated authentication credentials, you receive a callback indicating ITMG_MAIN_EVENT_TYPE_ENTER_ROOM.
-- By default, Microphone and speaker will not be enabled after you enter the room.
+- By default, microphone and speaker will not be enabled after you enter the room.
 - The API Init should be called before the API EnterRoom.

 #### Function prototype